Skahrr/nc-news/README.md

 Run "npm i" to install all the dependancies and "npm start" to see a local hosted version of the app on your browser.

-# About

-This website relies on the API mentioned above (you can have a look either to the repo or to the hosted version *more info on it's readme.md*).
-You can see all the news we got on the database, as well as filter by topic.
-You also have a more specific filter where you can sort and order the news you looking at.

-You can have a look at the hosted version of this app here: https://best-nc-news.netlify.app/articles (we recommend to check this page on mobile version)